 Action research is: “a global family of related approaches that integrate theory and action with the goal of addressing important organizational, community and social issues together with those who experience them.

-It focuses on the creation of areas for collaborative learning and the design, enactment and evaluation of liberating actions through combining action and reflection, in an ongoing cycle of co-generative knowledge.”
+It focuses on the creation of areas for collaborative learning and the design, enactment and evaluation of liberating actions through combining action and reflection, in an ongoing cycle of co-generative knowledge” (Coghlan and Brydon-Miller, 2014).

-in David Coghlan and Mary Brydon-Miller, “Introduction,” in The Sage Encyclopedia of Action Research, ed.
-David Coghlan and Mary Brydon-Miller (Thousand Oaks, CA: Sage, 2014), xxv.

 Primary qualitative method: focus group